Falling in Love with Our Work

 "Rocking the Boat" to Make a Difference

-Posted on Mar 21, 2012 in Authentic Communication, Lessons from the Field | 2 comments
+Posted on Mar 21, 2012 in Collaborative Communication | 2 comments

 In honor of Women’s History Month, today’s “Lessons from the Field” is dedicated to women who “rock the boat” in the interest of creating more equitable and effective organizations.
 There are countless everyday “she-roes” who speak their truths, when not everyone is willing to listen.
 It is often a few brave women who speak out, sometimes repeatedly, to catalyze crucial conversations that make our organizations, communities, and...